paulveillard/cybersecurity-red-team/README.md

-# Cybersecurity Red Team
+#  Red Team - Offensive Security

-> A collection of awesome software, libraries, learning tutorials, documents and books, technical resources and cool stuff about Red Team in Cybersecurity.
+An ongoing & curated collection of awesome software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositories, technical guidelines and important resources about Red Team (Offensive) in Cybersecurity.
+> Thanks to all contributors, you're awesome and wouldn't be possible without you!
+Our goal is to build a categorized community-driven collection of very well-known resources.